Skip to main content

 }

-• prompt: Prompt to use for the document (optional, defaults to empty)
+• prompt: Prompt content to use (optional, defaults to empty)

-Response: The response contains the created (or existing) document details along with its configuration.
+Response: The response contains the created (or existing) prompt details along with its configuration.
 Response Body:

 {